MathManuelHinz/chrono/documentation/chrono-tutorial.md

 2. "tags" : List of tags separated by ",".
 Those tags will later be used to categorize the event while you analyze your data.
 3. "start" : The time at which your event starts, should be of the format "HH:MM".
 4. "stop" : The time at which your event ends, should be of the format "HH:MM".
-5. "force"="1" : If force $=1$ chrono will delete all overlapping events and add the current event to the referenced day.
+5. "force"="1" : If force $=1$ Chrono will delete all overlapping events and add the current event to the referenced day.
 If force equals $0$ the event will not be added to the referenced day.

-Tip: If you find yourself repeating the same input, just with different start / stop value you can use an alias.
+Tip: If you find yourself repeating the same input, just with different start / stop values you can use an alias.

 Example: